lothelanor/newarcorpora/README.md

 ## Available Corpora

-The current version of the Newar Annotated Corpus will soon be shared through Zenodo.
+The current version of the Diachronic Annotated Corpus of Newar (DACON) can be found on [Zenodo](https://zenodo.org/records/12887386)